seedstack/website/content/docs/business/manual/factories.md

 }
 ```

-As an alternative you can apply the identity generation strategy programmatically by injecting the {{< java "org.seedstack.business.domain.IdentityService" >}}:
+As an alternative you can the generted identity programmatically by injecting the {{< java "org.seedstack.business.domain.IdentityService" >}}:

 ```java
 public class SomeClass {